GCW Partners LLP

 UNITED KINGDOM

-We take every complaint seriously and your complaint will be handled in accordance with the relevant FCA rules, which may differ depending upon your status, although note that it is GCW Global Customised Wealth LLP’s policy to aim to resolve every complaint fairly and in a timely manner.
-GCW Global Customised Wealth LLP has a written internal complaints handling policy, as required by the FCA rules.
-You can obtain a copy of this upon request, and in the event you should have cause for complaint about the investment services that GCW Global Customised Wealth LLP provides to you, a copy of the policy will be sent to you.
+We take every complaint seriously and your complaint will be handled in accordance with the relevant FCA rules, which may differ depending upon your status, although note that it is GCW Partners LLP’s policy to aim to resolve every complaint fairly and in a timely manner.
+GCW Partners LLP has a written internal complaints handling policy, as required by the FCA rules.
+You can obtain a copy of this upon request, and in the event you should have cause for complaint about the investment services that GCW Partners LLP provides to you, a copy of the policy will be sent to you.

 In the event we fail to resolve a complaint to your satisfaction, or if we fail to do so within eight weeks of receiving your complaint, you may also be entitled to refer your complaint to the Financial Ombudsman Service: